rizutazu/tweet-preview-tgbot/readme.md

 Python 3.12 is required, there is no guarantee on other versions.

-1. Install dependencies: `pip install -r requirements`
+1. Install dependencies: `pip install -r requirements.txt`
 2. Setup environment variables, please refer to guides mentioned above.
 E.g., bash: prepare your `env_file` , then run `source env_file`
 3. Start the service: run `python -m tp_bot`